Humility: Wicca

 In the numerous traditions of initiatory Wicca, called in the U.S.A.
-British Traditional Wicca, four paired & balanced qualities are recommended in liturgical texts as having come from the Wiccan Goddess:
+"British Traditional Wicca", four paired & balanced qualities are recommended in liturgical texts as having come from the Wiccan Goddess:

 In the matter of humility, this deific instruction appropriately pairs being honorable with being humble.
 Characteristically, this Wiccan "virtue" is balanced by its partner virtue.

 Philosophical views of humility

 Kant's view of humility has been defined as "that meta-attitude that constitutes the moral agent's proper perspective on himself as a dependent and corrupt but capable and dignified rational agent".
-Kant's notion of humility relies on the centrality of truth and rational thought leading to proper perspective and can therefore be seen as emergent.
+Kant's notion of humility relies on the centrality of truth and rational thought leading to proper perspective and his notion can therefore be seen as emergent.

-Mahatma Gandhi is attributed as suggesting that attempting to sustain truth without humility is doomed to become an "arrogant caricature" of truth.
+Mahatma Gandhi said that an attempt to sustain truth without humility is doomed to become an "arrogant caricature" of truth.

+In contemporary philosophy, the philosophers Julia Driver and George Schueler offer distinct views on humility.
+Julia Driver argues that humility is possessed by one who either underestimate or lack beliefs about one's merits, while George Schueler beliefs that humility requires indifference with regard to one's accomplishments.

 While many religions and philosophers view humility as a virtue, some have been critical of it, seeing it as opposed to individualism.

+"No doubt, when modesty was made a virtue, it was a very advantageous thing for the fools," wrote Arthur Schopenhauer, "for everybody is expected to speak of himself as if he were one".